- When is the Workplace Experience Survey open?

 The survey is not mandatory.
 However, we strongly encourage all faculty and staff to participate because the higher the response rate the more representative the survey data will be.
 That means that we will be better able to identify and focus on the priorities that will make the greatest difference to the faculty and staff experience at UBC.

 What is the survey about?

-As UBC staff and faculty, it is your opportunity to share your experience of UBC as a workplace.
-It includes questions about:
+As UBC staff and faculty, the survey is your opportunity to share your experience of UBC as a workplace.

 Why should I take the survey?

 The survey is your opportunity to share confidentially and anonymously comprehensive feedback on your experience at UBC.
 Your feedback is used to help inform future priorities and initiatives at UBC.
 It may also be used to shape plans and programs locally in your unit.
 Of course, the choices the university and individual units make are based on the input captured in the survey, that’s why it’s important for staff and faculty to participate.